siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 # Accelerating Microbial Insight with HPC and Bioinformatics

-This instruction provides an example of analysing microbial data using MAHAMERU BRIN HPC.
-In this workshop, all the software that will be used is already available as a module, hence you don't need to prepare the environment.
-The snippet code on this page is designed to be copied by clicking on the right corner of each code box and pasting it in your terminal.
+This guide provides an example of analyzing microbial data using the MAHAMERU BRIN HPC.
+In this workshop, all the required software is already available as modules, so you don’t need to set up the environment.
+You can copy the code snippets on this page by clicking the top right corner of each code box and pasting them into your terminal.

 ## Login to MAHAMERU
 Open your terminal (Linux, MacOS) or PowerShell (Windows) and type the command as follows